qgis/QGIS-Documentation/source/docs/training_manual/grass/grass_tools.rst

 Grass reclassify tool accepts a ``txt`` file with the defined rules.
 Writing the rules is very simple and the GRASS Manual contains very good description.

-.. tip:: each GRASS tool has its own Manual tab.
-Take the time to read the description of the tool you are using to don't miss some useful parameter
+.. tip:: Each GRASS tool has its own Manual tab.
+Take the time to read the description of the tool you are using to don't miss some useful parameters

 * Load the :kbd:`g_aspect` layer or, if you don't have create it, go back to the